HL7Austria/AIST-PICA-R5/input/pagecontent/index.md

 ### HL7® Austria & TC FHIR®

 This Implementation guide is hosted by HL7® Austria and the TC FHIR®.
-The primary implementer is the University of Applied Sciences upper Austria.
+The primary implementer is the Research Group Advanced Information Systems and Technology (AIST) at the University of Applied Sciences upper Austria.

 HL7® Austria is an official Affiliate of HL7® International.
 Within HL7® Austria the technical committee for FHIR® (TC FHIR®) is responsible to promote and disseminate the new upcoming standard HL7® FHIR®.
 The TC FHIR® deals with the standard-compliant and coordinated usage of HL7® FHIR® based communication solutions.